Indian Legion: Italy

 The 9th Company of the Legion (from the 2nd Battalion) also saw action in Italy.
-Having been deployed in the spring of 1944, it faced the British V Corps and the Polish II Corps before it was withdrawn from the front to be used in anti-partisan operations.
-It surrendered to the Allied forces in April 1945, still in Italy.
+Having been deployed in the spring of 1944, it faced the British V Corps and the Polish II Corps, until it was withdrawn from the front to be used in anti-partisan operations.
+It surrendered in Italy to the Allied forces in April 1945.

 End of the Legion

 With the defeat of the Third Reich imminent in May 1945, the remainder of the Indian Legion stationed in Germany sought sanctuary in neutral Switzerland.
 They undertook a desperate 2.6 km march along the shores of Lake Constance, attempting to enter Switzerland via the alpine passes.
-This was, however, unsuccessful and the legion was captured by US and French forces and delivered to British and Indian forces in Europe.
-There is some evidence that some of these Indian troops were shot by French Moroccan troops in the town of Immenstadt after their capture, before they could be delivered to the British forces.
-The captured troops would later be shipped back to India, where a number would stand trial for treason.
+This was unsuccessful, and the legion was captured by US and French forces and delivered to British and Indian forces in Europe.
+The captured troops were later shipped back to India, where a number were tried for treason.
+After the uproar the trials of Indians who served with the Axis caused among civilians and the military of British India, the legion members' sentences were commuted.

 Legacy

 The integral association of the Free India Legion with Nazi Germany and the other Axis powers means its legacy is seen from two viewpoints, similarly to other nationalist movements that were aligned with Germany during the war, such as the Russian Vlasov movement.
 One viewpoint sees it as a collaborationist unit of the Third Reich; the other views it as the realisation of a liberation army to fight against the British Raj.

-Unlike the Indian National Army, conceived with the same doctrine, it has found little exposure since the end of the war even in independent India.
+Unlike the Indian National Army, conceived with the same doctrine, it has had little exposure since the end of the war, even in independent India.
 This is because it was far removed from India, unlike Burma, and because the Legion was so much smaller than the INA and was not engaged in its originally conceived role.
-Bose's plans for the Legion, and even the INA, were too grandiose for their military capability and their fate was too strongly tied to that of the Axis powers.
+Bose's plans for the Legion, and even the INA, were too grandiose for their military capability, and their fate was too strongly tied to that of the Axis powers.
 Looking at the legacy of Azad Hind, however, historians consider both movements' military and political actions (of which the Legion was one of the earliest elements, and an integral part of Bose's plans) and the indirect effect they had on the era's events.